-ButcherBox is a popular monthly meat delivery service that delivers high quality, antibiotic- and hormone-free cuts directly to your door.
-Their meat selection includes free-range organic chicken, 100% grass-fed and grass-finished beef, grass-fed and pasture-raised bison, and heritage breed pork.
+ButcherBox is a popular organic meat delivery service that delivers hormone-free and antibiotic-free cuts directly to your door.
+Their meat selection includes 100% grass-fed and grass-finished beef, free-range chicken, heritage breed pork, and wild-caught seafood.

 The main reason why I love ButcherBox is because of the high quality of their meat.
-ButcherBox’s meat always tastes DELICIOUS and all of their animals are ethically-raised and naturally-fed.
-The meat arrives frozen and individually vacuum-packed in an insulated, eco-friendly box.
-The price works out to less than $6 per meal and the shipping is always FREE!
-If you are having a hard time finding top-quality, organic meat near you then you have to try ButcherBox.
+ButcherBox sells the cleanest, healthiest meat possible and it always tastes amazing.
+The meat arrives frozen and individually vacuum-packed in an insulated and eco-friendly box.
+The price works out to less than $6 per meal and shipping is free!